efren-palacios/duellinks/_posts/content/news/2018/04/2018-04-01-in-game-updates-april.md

 - The KC Cup is starting next week
 - Another Duel-A-Thon
 - Dr. Vellian Crowler will be the newest addition to the gate, as discussed in our [Datamined Discoveries](/news/march-2018/datamined-discoveries/#new-gate-duelist) article!
-- Obtain Yami Marik: 'Different reward will be given instead to those who already own {The Winged Dragon of Ra}' - {Obelisk the Tormentor} perhaps!?
+- Obtain Yami Marik: "Different reward will be given instead to those who already own {The Winged Dragon of Ra}" - {Obelisk the Tormentor} perhaps!?
 - Battle City event - new skill for Yami Yugi!
 - Elegant Mai will return
-- Unlock a new character: 'I'm ready to take on the world' - could it be Zane Truesdale!?
+- Unlock a new character: "I'm ready to take on the world" - could it be Zane Truesdale!?
 - And finally, character level cap increases - took your time Konami!

 [slider](/img/content/news/2018/03/in-game-updates/slider-upcoming-updates.jpg)